bernhardAxonIvy/doc/source/designer-guide/how-to/rule-engine.rst

 support helps too).

-In short, a rule engine helps you to decouple your production rules from the rest of the code and makes it much more maintainable for both developers and domain experts.
+In short, a rule engine helps you to decouple your production rules from the REST of the code and makes it much more maintainable for both developers and domain experts.
 But remember that everything has its flip side.
 Adding a rule engine means adding another level of complexity into your architecture (you replace plain code with a new system).
 And as the